Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 > Node candidate applies for pledge

 - **Introduction**
-  -String: nodeId node id, hexadecimal format, starting with 0x
+  - String: nodeId node id, hexadecimal format, starting with 0x
-  -BigInteger: amount of von pledged, the pledged amount must be greater than or equal to 1,000,000 LAT
+  - BigInteger: amount of von pledged, the pledged amount must be greater than or equal to 1,000,000 LAT
-  -StakingAmountType: stakingAmountType, enumeration, FREE_AMOUNT_TYPE means use the free amount of the account, RESTRICTING_AMOUNT_TYPE means use the amount of the lock to make a pledge
+  - StakingAmountType: stakingAmountType, enumeration, FREE_AMOUNT_TYPE means use the free amount of the account, RESTRICTING_AMOUNT_TYPE means use the amount of the lock to make a pledge
-  -String: benefitAddress revenue account
+  - String: benefitAddress revenue account
-  -String: nodeName The name of the node being pledged
+  - String: nodeName The name of the node being pledged
-  -String: externalId External Id(the length of the Id described by the third-party pull node), currently the keybase account public key
+  - String: externalId External Id(the length of the Id described by the third-party pull node), currently the keybase account public key
-  -String: The third-party homepage of the webSite node(the length is limited, indicating the homepage of the node)
+  - String: The third-party homepage of the webSite node(the length is limited, indicating the homepage of the node)
-  -String: description of the details node(there is a length limitation, indicating the description of the node)
+  - String: description of the details node(there is a length limitation, indicating the description of the node)
-  -ProgramVersion: the real version of the processVersion program, governing rpc acquisition
+  - ProgramVersion: the real version of the processVersion program, governing rpc acquisition
-  -String: blsPubKey bls public key
+  - String: blsPubKey bls public key
-  -String: Proof of blsProof bls
+  - String: Proof of blsProof bls
 - **return value**

 ```